LittleJany/app/README.md

 # app
-this is an project abput shopping
+this is an project about shopping